 Research has shown that high-quality shows like Sesame Street can improve children's cognitive abilities.
 Study after study has shown that kids from 3 to 5 years old who watch an educational program for one hour a day are able to recognize numbers, shapes, and letters better than those who don't.
 When 500 kids who had participated in studies were contacted later as teenagers, researchers found that those who had watched educational programs in preschool had better grades, placed more value on achievement, read more books, and were more creative than those who hadn't.

-Short answer: It depends what you watch and for how long.
+Short answer: It depends on what you watch and for how long.
 For school-aged children, a little educational TV goes a long way.